-Our gross profit for the fiscal year ended November 30, 2016 increased by \$28,839 to \$7,462,575, or 0.4%, as compared to \$7,433,736 for the fiscal year ended November 30, 2015.
-Gross margin as a percentage of net sales increased to 25.2% for the fiscal year ended November 30, 2016 compared to 25% for the fiscal year ended November 30, 2015.
-The Company attributed the increase in gross profit margin and percentage to sales mostly to a new customer with a higher profit margin in fiscal year ended November 30, 2016.
-Profit margins have also been negatively impacted because of a return of inventory of approximately \$46,000 by one of our distributor customers.
-While this practice is allowed under the terms of our contract with the distributor, it has been used infrequently.
-Profit margins in 2016 have been impacted as a result of certain of our customers, who are some of the biggest buyers of components, demanding the lowest prices for our products.
+Our gross profit for the fiscal year ended November 30, 2017 increased by \$47,921 to \$7,510,496, or 0.6%, as compared to \$7,462,575 for the fiscal year ended November 30, 2016.
+Gross margin as a percentage of net sales remained flat at 25.2% for the fiscal year ended November 30, 2017 compared to 25.2% for the fiscal year ended November 30, 2016.
+Profit margins in 2016 and 2017 have been impacted as a result of certain of our customers, who are some of the biggest buyers of components, demanding the lowest prices for our products.
+Our industry will continue to receive pressure from customers for price reductions.
 Some of them further demand periodic price reductions on a quarterly or semi-annual basis, as opposed to annual fixed pricing.
 We work with electronic manufacturing service subcontractor customers who manufacture products for other customers who do not have their own manufacturing operations.
 At times we are not able to recover these price reductions from our suppliers.
 The Company has agreements with these subcontractor customers to provide periodic cost reductions through rebates in the amount of 5%.
-These reductions only affect future shipments of our products, and does not affect existing orders.
-These reductions can have a negative impact on our profit margins since it reduces the amount of commissions we can earn.
+These reductions only affect future shipments of our products, and do not affect existing orders.
+These reductions can have a negative impact on our profit margins since they reduce the amount of commissions we can earn.
 Even though this rebate can impact the Company's gross profit margin, these subcontractor customers represent very significant potential growth for the Company, because they can help the Company become an approved supplier at the customers they manufacture for, and they purchase our components for these customers.
-It would be very difficult for the Compan
+We believe it would be very difficult for the Company to achieve business at these customers without the help of these subcontractor customers.

-Selling and shipping expenses for the fiscal year ended November 30, 2016 was \$2,510,335, an increase of \$116,004, or 4.8%, as compared to \$2,394,331 for the fiscal year ended November 30, 2015.
-We attribute the increase to hiring additional salespeople to grow the business, as well as increases in selling expenses such as auto expenses, entertainment, travel and freight, offset by a decrease in commissions and shipping expenses.
+Selling and shipping expenses for the fiscal year ended November 30, 2017 was \$2,527,599, an increase of \$17,264, or less than 1%, as compared to \$2,510,335 for the fiscal year ended November 30, 2016.
+We attribute the increase to hiring additional salespeople to grow the business, as well as increases in selling expenses such as freight, shipping and printing expenses, offset by a decrease in commissions, travel and entertainment expenses and advertising expenses.

-General and administrative expenses for the fiscal year ended November 30, 2016 was \$5,395,502, an increase of \$1,493,144, or 38%, as compared to \$3,902,358 for the fiscal year ended November 30, 2015.
-The increase is due primarily to the costs of approximately \$1,262,000 that the Company incurred during the proxy contest and related settlement with certain shareholders of the Company.
-Other increases are due to the hiring of additional employees and increased costs for health insurance, telephone and rent expenses as well as increases in promotions and temporary help expense, and partially offset by decreases in general insurance and directors fees.
+General and administrative expenses for the fiscal year ended November 30, 2017 was \$4,614,802, a decrease of \$780,700, or 14.5%, as compared to \$5,395,502 for the fiscal year ended November 30, 2016.
+The decrease is due primarily to a decrease in legal fees incurred by the Company during the proxy contest and related settlement with certain shareholders of the Company in 2016.
+In fiscal 2017 the Company incurred approximately \$37,000 of expenses during the proxy contest and related settlement with certain shareholders of the Company and costs of approximately \$330,000 that the Company incurred in connection with the tender offer completed by the Company in March 2017 and other related expenses.
+In Fiscal 2016, the Company incurred approximately \$1,164,000 during the proxy contest and related settlement with certain shareholders.
+The Company is in discussions with its insurance carrier regarding reimbursement for some of the costs the Company incurred in connection with the proxy contest and related settlement agreement and tender offer.
+Offsetting increases are due to the hiring of additional employees and increased costs for health insurance, computer and rent expenses as well as increases in general insurance expenses and directors fees, and partially offset by decreases in temporary help expenses and consulting expenses as well as decreases in dues and utilities.